Botanical Name: Succisa pratensis.

 It seems very likely that topical use of the fresh plant is effective in relieving itchy skin problems, but whether the plant has antimicrobial qualities or an immune strengthening effect is not yet proven.

-There have been no scientific studies made that show whether the herb has any medicinal effect, but that does not necessarily mean the herb can not be useful as a medicinal herb.
+There have been no scientific studies made that show whether the herb has any medicinal effect, but that does not necessarily mean the herb can not be used as a medicinal herb.
 In the meantime, the plant has to be judged on its history and traditional use.

 Dosage and Administration